cabforum/servercert/docs/BR.md

 Effective November 15th, 2025: DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed on all DNS queries associated with the validation of domain authorization or control by the Primary Network Perspective.
 The DNS resolver used for all DNS queries associated with the validation of domain authorization or control by the Primary Network Perspective:

-* MUST be a "security-aware resolver" as defined in [RFC 4035 Section 4](https://datatracker.ietf.org/doc/html/rfc4035#section-4); and
+* MUST be a "security-aware resolver" as defined in [RFC 4035 Section 4](https://datatracker.ietf.org/doc/html/rfc4035#section-4) with the exception that the resolver does not need to distinguish between the Bogus and Indeterminate sates defined in [RFC 4035 Section 4.3](https://datatracker.ietf.org/doc/html/rfc4035#section-4.3); and
+* MUST support NSEC3 as defined in [RFC 5155](https://datatracker.ietf.org/doc/html/rfc5155); and
-* MUST support NSEC3 and SHA-2 as defined in [RFC 6840 Section 2](https://datatracker.ietf.org/doc/html/rfc6840#section-2); and
+* MUST support SHA-2 as defined in [RFC 4509](https://datatracker.ietf.org/doc/html/rfc4509) and [RFC 5702](https://datatracker.ietf.org/doc/html/rfc5702); and
 * MUST properly handle the security concerns enumerated in [RFC 6840 Section 4](https://datatracker.ietf.org/doc/html/rfc6840#section-4)
+* SHOULD have the Extension Mechanisms for DNS (EDNS) buffer size set to 1232 bytes.

+Effective November 15th, 2025: CAs MUST NOT use local policy to disable DNSSEC validation on any DNS query associated with the validation of domain authorization or control.

 DNSSEC validation back to the IANA DNSSEC root trust anchor MAY be performed on all DNS queries associated with the validation of domain authorization or control by Remote Network Perspectives used for Multi-Perspective Issuance Corroboration.